jgrigg/dead-lambda/readme.md

 Handler that does no evil.

 ### [bad.js](bad.js)
-Handler that uses global state(evil) without unwanted side-effects.
+Handler that uses global scope without unwanted side-effects.

 ### [ugly.js](ugly.js)
-Handler that uses global state that can be catastrophic for the container instance.
+Handler that uses global scope that can be catastrophic for the container instance.

 ## Demo